puzpuzpuz/xsync/README.md

 )
 ```

+*Note for v1 users*: v1 support is discontinued, so please upgrade to v2.
+While the API has some breaking changes, the migration should be trivial.

 ### Counter

 A `Counter` is a striped `int64` counter inspired by the `j.u.c.a.LongAdder` class from Java standard library.